-On December 23, 2004, in connection with the closing of the merger agreement, dated October 5, 2004, with CBS Radio (formerly known as Infinity Media Corporation, CBS Radio), a division of CBS Corporation, Infinity Broadcasting Corporation of San Francisco (Infinity SF) and SBS Bay Area, LLC, a wholly-owned subsidiary of SBS (SBS Bay Area), we issued to CBS Radio (i) an aggregate of 380,000 shares of Series C convertible preferred stock, \$0.01 par value per share (the Series C preferred stock), each of which is convertible at the option of the holder two fully paid and non-assessable shares of our Class A common stock, \$0.001 par value per share (the Class A common stock).
-The shares of Series C preferred stock issued at the closing of the merger are convertible into 760,000 shares of our Class A common stock, subject to adjustment.
-The number of Class A common stock shares reflects a 1-for-10 reverse stock split effectuated by the Registrant at 11:59p.m., Eastern Standard time on July 11, 2011.
-In connection with the closing of the merger transaction, we also entered into a registration rights agreement with CBS Radio, pursuant to which CBS Radio may instruct us to file up to three registration statements, on a best efforts basis, with the SEC providing for the registration for resale of the Class A common stock issuable upon conversion of the Series C preferred stock.
+On December 23, 2004, in connection with the closing of the merger agreement, dated October 5, 2004, with CBS Radio (formerly known as Infinity Media Corporation, CBS Radio), a division of CBS Corporation, Infinity Broadcasting Corporation of San Francisco ("Infinity SF") and SBS Bay Area, LLC, a wholly-owned subsidiary of SBS, pursuant to which SBS acquired the FCC license of Infinity SF (the "CBS Radio Merger"), we issued to CBS Radio an aggregate of 380,000 shares of Series C convertible preferred stock, \$0.01 par value per share (the "Series C preferred stock").
+Each share of Series C preferred Stock is convertible at the option of the holder into two fully paid and non-assessable shares of the Class A common stock.
+The shares of Series C preferred stock issued at the closing of the CBS Radio Merger are convertible into 760,000 shares of Class A common stock, subject to certain adjustments.
+The number of Class A common stock shares reflects a 1-for-10 reverse stock split effectuated by the Company at 11:59p.m., Eastern Daylight Time on July 11, 2011.
+In connection with the CBS Radio Merger, we also entered into a registration rights agreement with CBS Radio, pursuant to which CBS Radio may instruct us to file up to three registration statements, on a best efforts basis, with the SEC, providing for the registration for resale of the Class A common stock issuable upon conversion of the Series C preferred stock.

-We are required to pay holders of Series C preferred stock dividends on parity with our Class A common stock and Class B common stock, \$0.0001 par value per share (the Class B common stock), and each other class or series of our capital stock, if created, after December 23, 2004.
+We are required to pay holders of Series C preferred stock dividends on parity with our Class A common stock and Class B common stock, and each other class or series of our capital stock created after December 23, 2004.